-I used almond butter, but peanut butter would work just as well for this recipe – just remember to use crunchy butter.
-If you don’t have any nut butter you could just grind some nuts and stir in the sweetener.
-The cashews are soaked in order to make them easier to blend, an hours soaking in water is enough to soften them up.
+Almond butter was used but peanut butter would work just as well.
+I prefer crunchy nut butter in this to add texture.
+If you don’t have any nut butter then grind some nuts and stir in a sweetener.
+The cashews are soaked in order to make them easier to blend, an hours soaking in water is enough to soften up.

-I would recommend to line your tin with a non stick sheet or use a flexible silicon tray so that when it’s frozen it will pop out easily.
-It does get a tad messy cutting up the snickers ice cream bars from the block and coating with chocolate, but it is fun.
+It’s best to line your tin with a non-stick sheet or use a flexible silicone tray so the mixture pops out easily.
+It does get a tad messy cutting up the snickers ice cream bars from the block.
+Then even messier when coating with a thick layer chocolate, but it’s really fun!
 If you would rather make less mess you can just pour on the chocolate topping once the ice cream is frozen then slice into bars and serve.
-If eating with your hands I recommend to put on a small tab of grease proof paper to use as a wrapper and avoid stickiness.
+If eating with your hands it’s best to place on a small tab of greaseproof paper to use as a wrapper and avoid stickiness.

-You can easily make this raw by using a raw nut butter and coating in 1/3 cacao powder, 1/3 coconut oil / cacao butter and 1/3 sweetener such as date syrup.
-I made this using an 84% dark chocolate as with all the other sweetness from the maple and cashews a bitter dark chocolate shell tastes great.
+Make raw using raw nut butter and coating in 1/3 cacao powder, 1/3 coconut oil / cacao butter and 1/3 sweetener such as date syrup.
+This was made using an 84% dark chocolate and with all the other sweetness from the maple and cashews the bitter dark chocolate shell tastes great.